Residency Program Closure or Interruption Secondary to Disaster

 To define the process and procedure for graduate medical education programs in the event of disruption by emergencies, catastrophic events, or natural disasters.

-A list of all approved programs can be found on the ACGME website, which will serve as a resource to identify programs in non-disaster affected areas which may be able to accept temporary or permanent transfer.
+ii) A list of all approved programs can be found on the ACGME website, which will serve as a resource to identify programs in non-disaster affected areas which may be able to accept temporary or permanent transfers.

-Within ten days after the declaration of a disaster, the designated institutional official (DIO) (or designee) will contact the ACGME to discuss due dates that the ACGME will establish for the programs (a) to submit program reconfigurations to ACGME and (b) to inform each program?s residents of resident transfer divisions.
-The due dates for submission are no later than 30 days after the disaster unless other dues dates are approved by ACMGE.
+d) Within ten days after the declaration of a disaster, the designated institutional official (DIO) (or designee) will contact the ACGME to discuss due dates that the ACGME will establish for the programs (a) to submit program reconfigurations to ACGME and (b) to inform each program’s residents of resident transfer decisions.
+The due dates for submission are no later than 30 days after the disaster unless other due dates are approved by ACGME.

-- Initial identification and verification of personal information will be completed by the Program Directors and coordinators by Sept 1 of each year.
+i) Initial identification and verification of personal information will be completed by the Program Directors and coordinators by September 1 of each year.
 The program directors will confirm the contact information for each resident.

-- Searching and finding an accepting program for transfer: Using the ACGME resources, responsibility for identifying a program will be shared by the resident, Department Chief, Program Director, and DIO.
+ii) Searching and finding an accepting program for transfer: (1) Using the ACGME resources, responsibility for identifying a program will be shared by the resident, Department Chief, Program Director, and DIO.

-- Transfer letters will be completed by the Program Directors.
+iii) Transfer letters will be completed by the program Directors.

-- The Director of Reimbursement (finance) will work with his/her counterpart at a receiving institution to assure that the process of transferring 'capped' positions is implemented and GME funding is transferred.
+v) The Director of Reimbursement (finance) will work with his/her counterpart at a receiving institution to assure that the process of transferring “capped” positions is implemented and GME funding is transferred.

 RECOMMENDED BY: A. Gersoff, MD DATE: 11/14